tracyjordan/tracyjordan.github.io/projects.md

 title: Projects
 ---

-The blog posts on this site are listed below in sequence from newer to older.
+The project posts on this site are listed below in sequence from newer to older.

 {% assign postsByYear = (site.categories.['projects'] | group_by_exp:"post", "post.date | date: '%Y'" %}
 {% for year in postsByYear %}